-Prior to the issue of a Construction Certificate, an updated Stormwater Management Strategy, and supporting information including MUSIC modelling, shall be prepared and approved by the Development Assessment Coordinator, Penrith City Council.
+Prior to the issue of a Construction Certificate, an updated Stormwater Management Strategy, and supporting information including MUSIC modelling, shall be prepared and submitted to the PCA.
 The updated strategy shall include details on the proposed water conservation measures as per the requirements of Section 3.1 of Council’s Water Sensitive Urban Design (WSUD) Policy.

 Engineering plans and supporting calculations for the stormwater management system, which are consistent with the final approved architectural drawings, are to be prepared by a suitably qualified person and shall accompany the application for a Construction Certificate.

-Prior to the issue of any Construction Certificate, the Certifier shall ensure that the stormwater management system has been designed in accordance with Penrith City Council’s Stormwater Drainage Specification for Building Developments and Council’s Water Sensitive Urban Design (WSUD) Policy, including the provision of rainwater tanks that are sized to meet a minimum of 80% non-potable demand.
+Prior to the issue of the relevant Construction Certificate, the Certifier shall ensure that the stormwater management system has been designed in accordance with Penrith City Council’s Stormwater Drainage Specification for Building Developments and Council’s Water Sensitive Urban Design (WSUD) Policy, including the provision of rainwater tanks that are sized to meet a minimum of 80% non-potable demand.